Building-maintenance-worker-using-laptop

 Carbon Emission Reduction

-Well maintained assets not only last longer, but they also use less energy too because they can operate more efficiently.
+Well-maintained assets not only last longer, but they also use less energy too because they can operate more efficiently.
 This helps Maintenance teams reduce operational and embodied carbon emissions.

 Budgeting

-Every business will have a yearly budget and while there’s no way to predict every expenditure that will come your way, knowing what tasks need to be undertaken and when they are due, means you can pre-plan maintenance budgets accordingly
+Every business will have a yearly budget, and while there’s no way to predict every expenditure that will come your way, knowing what tasks need to be undertaken and when they are due, means you can pre-plan maintenance budgets accordingly.

 Below is a summary of the advantages and disadvantages of PPM:

-• Long-term maintenance costs are reduced
+• Long-term maintenance costs are evened out and reduced

 • Prevent escalating maintenance costs by identifying issues early